-The 2015 GHLs for the state-waters Pacific cod seasons in the Cook Inlet and Prince William Sound Areas of the Central Region were 2,299 mt and 707 mt, respectively.
-The 2015 harvest from the Cook Inlet Area state-waters Pacific cod fishery totaled 1,509 mt and the Prince William Sound Area harvest totaled 104 mt.
-In Cook Inlet in 2015, state-waters GHLs were not achieved by pot and jig gear, and fishing with these two gear types was open all year in parallel or state-waters seasons.
-In PWS, the parallel longline season stayed open until it closed by regulation on June 10 and had a short state-waters season.
-Longline only harvested 88 mt and jig gear harvest was confidential due to only 2 vessels participating in the state-waters season.
-For the parallel season, longline gear harvested 100% of the total, 1,382 mt.
-In 2015, Cook Inlet received 3.75% of the CGOA ABC, and the PWS allocation was 25.0% of the EGOA ABC.
+The 2016 GHLs for the state-waters Pacific cod seasons in the Cook Inlet and Prince William Sound areas of the Central Region were 1,849 mt and 2,196 mt, respectively.
+The CI GHL was down 450 mt from 2015 while the PWS GHL saw a three-fold increase.
+Pacific cod harvest from the state-waters seasons was 1,327 mt from CI and 482 mt from PWS.
+Pacific cod harvest during the parallel seasons was 981 mt from CI and 556 mt from PWS.
+In the Cook Inlet Area in 2016, state-waters GHLs were not achieved by pot and jig gear, and fishing with these two gear types was open all year in parallel or state-waters seasons.
+In PWS, the GHL was not achieved in part due to the large increase in GHL, and longline gear took over 99% of the harvest.
+In 2016, Cook Inlet Area received 3.75% of the CGOA ABC, and the PWS allocation was 25.0% of the EGOA ABC.

 In the Westward Region, the Kodiak Area state-waters Pacific cod GHL is based on 12.5% of the annual CGOA Pacific cod ABC while the Chignik Area GHL is based on 8.75% of the annual CGOA ABC.
-The 2014 South Alaska Peninsula Area state-waters Pacific cod GHL was based on 30% of the WGOA Pacific cod ABC.
+The 2016 South Alaska Peninsula Area state-waters Pacific cod GHL was based on 30% of the WGOA Pacific cod ABC.
 Legal gear is limited to pot and jig gear during state-waters Pacific cod fisheries in these three areas.
-The 2015 Pacific cod GHLs were 7,665 mt in the Kodiak Area, 5,366 mt in the Chignik Area and 11,611 mt in the South Alaska Peninsula Area.
-Total state-waters Pacific cod catch in the Kodiak, Chignik and South Alaska Peninsula was 5,497 mt, 4,649 mt and 10,826 mt respectively.
-In the Aleutian Islands District state-waters Pacific cod GHL is based on 3% of the annual BSAI Pacific cod ABC.
-Legal gear is limited to non-pelagic trawl, pot, longline and jig gear during state-waters the Pacific cod fishery in this area.
-The 2015 total state-waters Pacific cod catch in the Aleutian Islands District is confidential due to limited participation.
-The Dutch Harbor Subdistrict state-waters Pacific cod GHL is based on 3% of the annual BSAI Pacific cod pacific cod GHL is based on 3% of the annual BSAI Pacific state-waters Pacific cod GHL is based on 3% of the annual BSAI Pacific state-waters Pacific cod GHL is based on 3% of the annual BSAI Pacific state-waters Pacific cod GHL is based on 3% of the annual BSAI Pacific cod ABC and is open to pot gear only.
-In 2015, the total state-waters catch for the Dutch Harbor Subdistrict was 8,000 mt.
+The 2016 Pacific cod GHLs were 6,164 mt in the Kodiak Area, 4,315 mt in the Chignik Area 12,151 mt in the South Alaska Peninsula Area.
+Total state-waters Pacific cod catch in the Kodiak, Chignik and South Alaska Peninsula was 4,604 mt, 3,848 mt and 10,352 mt respectively.
+In the Aleutian Islands District state-waters Pacific cod GHL is based on 27% of the annual AI Pacific cod ABC.
+Legal gear is limited to non-pelagic trawl, pots, longline and jig gear during state-waters the Pacific cod fishery.
+The 2016 total state-waters Pacific cod catch in the Aleutian Islands District is confidential due to limited participation.
+The Dutch Harbor Subdistrict state-waters Pacific cod GHL is based on

+6.4% of the annual BSPacific cod ABC and is open to pot gear only.
+In 2016, the total state-waters catch for the Dutch Harbor Subdistrict was 16,300 mt.

-Estimates of the 2015 sport harvest of Pacific cod are not yet available from the statewide harvest survey, but the 2014 estimates were 20,323 fish in Southeast and 40,381 fish in Southcentral Alaska.
-The estimated annual harvests for the prior five-year period (2009-2013) averaged about 11,000 fish in Southeast Alaska and 29,000 fish in Southcentral Alaska.
+Estimates of the 2016 sport harvest of Pacific cod are not yet available from the statewide harvest survey, but the 2015 estimates were 20,912 fish in Southeast and 37,277 fish in Southcentral Alaska.
+The estimated annual harvests for the recent five-year period (2011-2015) averaged about 15,000 fish in Southeast Alaska and 34,000 fish in Southcentral Alaska.